vanshikaraje/collage-lab/README.md

 This is my first collage web development assignemnt.
- In this, my 3rd sem is whole
+ In this, my 3rd sem is whole about